Isle of the Dead (Rodda novel)

-Isle of the Dead is a children's fantasy book by the English-speaking Australian writer Emily Rodda.
+Isle of the Dead is a 2004 children's fantasy book by the English-speaking Australian writer Emily Rodda.

 It is the third book in the third series of the Deltora series called Dragons of Deltora, also known as Deltora Quest 3 and, in Australia, Deltora III.

-It was released in 2005.
-It is published by Scholastic.
+It was originally published by Scholastic.

 Plot

 Lief, Barda, and Jasmine have destroyed the Sister of the North and must travel to the Isle of the Dead, the westernmost point of Deltora, to defeat the Sister of the West.